sf-wdi-gaia/css-box-model-and-positioning/readme.md

 }
 ```

-You rarely explicitly declare `position:static` like this because it is the default.
+You rarely explicitly declare `position: static` like this because it is the default.

 #### Fixed Positioning